-Will organize new WALK to End Hydrocephalus in Decatur Lucky McMahon was just one day old when he had his first brain surgery to treat his hydrocephalus, a life-threatening neurological condition that has no cure and can only be treated with brain surgery.
+Organized virtual walk in Baltimore to raise money for research.
+Jacob Heston was just four weeks old when he was diagnosed with hydrocephalus, a life-threatening neurological condition that has no cure and can only be treated with brain surgery.
 Now at 4 years old, Jacob has endured six brain surgeries to treat his condition.
 That’s […]

 Bergen County Board of Commissioners Issues Resolution Naming September Hydrocephalus Awareness Month

 Hydrocephalus is the leading cause of brain surgery in children.
 Today there are over 1 million Americans living with hydrocephalus, a life-threatening neurological condition that has no cure and can only be treated with brain surgery.
 To raise awareness of this condition, the Bergen County Board of Commissioners adopted a resolution naming September Hydrocephalus Awareness […]

 A new study published in the Journal of Neurosurgery: Pediatrics assessed quality of life and mental wellbeing of both children with hydrocephalus and their caregivers.

 September is Hydrocephalus Awareness Month – our chance to bring national attention to the over one million Americans living with hydrocephalus.
 Let’s make some noise on social media by showing what YOU would do to end hydrocephalus.

 Things in Washington, DC are both quiet and chaotic at the same time.
 Apparently, it’s a thing with the political world.
 Here’s the scoop on what’s happening on hydrocephalus issues.